 Ultimately, the hybrid CNN-Random Forest approach we have created marks a major progress in the development of a flexible, accurate, and efficient intrusion detection system.
-We are able to improve network security and better defend ourselves against the growth of cyberthreats by using the complimentary traits of deep learning and standard machine learning approaches.
+We are able to improve network security and better defend ourselves against the growth of cyberthreats by using the complimentary traits.